puppetlabs/puppetlabs-docker/README.md

 A defined network can be used on a `docker::run` resource with the `net` parameter.

+#### Windows

+On windows, only one NAT network is supported.
+To support multiple networks Windows Server 2016 with KB4015217 is required.
+See [Windows Container Network Drivers](https://docs.microsoft.com/en-us/virtualization/windowscontainers/container-networking/network-drivers-topologies) and [Windows Container Networking](https://docs.microsoft.com/en-us/virtualization/windowscontainers/container-networking/architecture).

+The Docker daemon will create a default NAT network on the first start unless specified otherwise.
+To disable the network creation, use the parameter `bridge => 'none'` when installing docker.

 ### Volumes

 Docker 1.9.x added support for volumes.
 These are *NOT* to be confused with the legacy volumes, now known as `bind mounts`.
 To expose the `docker_volume` type, which is used to manage volumes, add the following code to the manifest file: